dalvtor/dalvtor/README.md

 # Dalvtor
-This repository contains the code that powers my personal site, https://dalvtor.com
+This repository contains a simple blog application written in Django

 ## How to run this locally